-31 Economics
+32 Economics

-What role has economics played in the application of competition law to cases involving IP rights?
+What role has competition economics played in the application of competition law in cases involving IP rights?

 Like in other countries of the European Union, economics plays an important role in the application of competition law.
-Recently, economic theories have been applied in cases decided by the OCCP president, such as in a case of 16 July 2010 (decision No. DOK 6/2010, available on the website of the OCCP) concerning a prohibitionrestricting agreement entered into by PKN Orlen SA, the biggest Polish oil refiner and biggest petrol retailer.
-Another interesting decision where economic theory was applied is the decision of the OCCP president of 11 February 2004 (decision No. RWR 7/2004, available on the website of the OCCP) concerning Polskapresse sp zoo, one of the biggest publishers in Poland.
+Recently, economic theories have been applied in cases decided by the OCCP president, such as in a case of 27 June 2013 (decision No. RWR 17/2013, available on the website of the OCCP) where the testimony of economic experts was heard as well as in the case of 16 December 2013 (decision No. RKT 46/2013, available on the website of the OCCP).
+Another important case was decided on 16 July 2010 (decision No. DOK 6/2010, available on the website of the OCCP) and concerned a prohibition-restricting agreement entered into by PKN Orlen SA, the biggest Polish oil refiner and biggest petrol retailer.
+An interesting decision where economic theory was applied is the decision of the OCCP president of 11 February 2004 (decision No. RWR 7/2004, available on the website of the OCCP) concerning Polskapresse sp zoo, one of the biggest publishers in Poland.
 Polskapresse sp zoo failed to notify the intention of concentration to the OCCP president, who as a result imposed a financial penalty of 235,850 zlotys.
-The position of the OCCP president on the application of economic analysis in cases of anti-competitive concentrations of business entities was presented during the meeting of the Competition Committee of the OECD in 2004.
+The position of the OCCP president on the application of economic analysis in cases of anticompetitive concentrations of business entities was presented during the meeting of the Competition Committee of the OECD in 2004.

 The importance of economics in competition law cases involving IP rights is difficult to indicate as there have only been minor cases where it has been considered.
-However, in a decision of the OCCP president of 21 July 2009 (decision No. RWA-10/2009), mentioned in question 29, economics played an important role in finding that the collective management society ZAiKS abused its dominant position.
+However, in a decision of the OCCP president of 21 July 2009 (decision No. RWA-10/2009), economics played an important role in finding that the collective management society the Polish Society of Authors and Composers (ZAiKS) had abused its dominant position.